cs5450/cs5450.github.io/assignments/hw8.md

 - Insert 3

 ###Problem 3 (m-ary Heaps, 30%)
 Build your own m-ary `Heap` class whose public definition and skeleton code are provided in the `hw8` folder of the `homework-resources` with the interface given below.
-Rather than specifying a specific type of heap (Min- or Max-Heap) we will pass in a Comparator object so that if the comparator object functor implements a **less-than** check then we will have a min-heap.
-If the Comparator object functor implements a **greater-than** check we will have a max-heap.
+Rather than specifying a specific type of heap (Min- or Max-Heap) we will pass in a priority Comparator (`PComp`) object so that if the comparator object functor implements a **less-than** check then we will have a min-heap.
+If the PComp object functor implements a **greater-than** check we will have a max-heap.
+For the `updateKey` operation we will also need to find items in the heap which may require a different comparison technique.
+For this we will pass in a "key comparator" (`KComp`).
+This should implement a functor (`operator()`) that performs less-than comparison to determine if one `T` item is less-than another by examining whatever "key" data (data that makes it unique) as opposed to comparing "priority" data.

 ```
-template <typename T, typename Comparator >
+template <typename T, typename PComp, typename KComp >
 class Heap
 {
  public:
    /// Constructs an m-ary heap for any m >= 2
+   ///   and allows for user-defined comparators to be passed in
+   ///   or default comparators of PComp and KComp type to be instantiated
-   Heap(int m, Comparator c = Comparator());
+   Heap(int m, PComp c = PComp(), KComp k = KComp());

    // other stuff